 This collaborative model recognises that national WHS and workers’ compensation outcomes are improved when all relevant views and interests are considered.

-During 2020, with the unanimous support of Members, we focused our efforts to respond to the unprecedented situation arising from the COVID-19 pandemic.
-In 2021–2022, the significant WHS implications of the pandemic will remain an ongoing priority, and we will continue to collaborate with Members to assist Australian workplaces to manage the ongoing health and safety risks of COVID-19.
-We will also work to support employers, small businesses and workers to understand their rights and obligations throughout the national rollout of the COVID-19 vaccines.
-Our hub of COVID-19 WHS guidance and tools will continue to be central to our COVID-19 response.
-Collectively, this work will contribute to Australia’s economic recovery from the pandemic by helping to ensure safe workplaces and providing assurance to Australians that they are able to return to their usual activities.
+During 2021, we continued our efforts to respond to the unprecedented situation arising from the COVID-19 pandemic.
+In 2022–2023, given the ongoing WHS implications for Australian workplaces, COVID-19 will remain an ongoing priority.
+Safe Work Australia will continue to assist Australian workplaces to manage the ongoing health and safety risks of COVID-19.
+We will also consider the relevance of our COVID-19 guidance and tools in relation to other infectious diseases in the workplace.
+This work will contribute to the ongoing Australian economic recovery from the pandemic by helping to ensure safe workplaces and providing assurance to Australians that they are able to return to their usual activities.

-- implementing WHS ministers’ responses to the recommendations of the independent review of the model WHS laws, and determining a way forward on the recommendations that do not receive requisite support
+- implementing WHS ministers’ responses to the recommendations of the 2018 independent review of the model WHS laws

 - finalising the review of the workplace exposure standards and progressing the recommendations to WHS ministers for approval